Finite-Function-Encoding Quantum States: Local equivalence of Finite-Function-Encoding states

 \begin{proof} See Appendix~\ref{app:prooflemma2}. \end{proof}

 This construction uses precisely the ideas outlined above.
-In general there are actually several $d\times d$ FFE states maximally entangled in a $r$-dimensional subspace whenever $r$ divides $d$.
-Obviously, all of them will be in the same LU class, but there can be different LFP classes.
-In fact, some LFP classes can be distinguished by the invariant set \eqref{eq:LGPinv23}: if we take a function of the form $f(x,y)=g_A(x)y$ and we sum over the column index we get always zero, i.e., $I^{(1)}_{a,b}(f)=0$, while if we take the ``transposed'' function $f^T(x,y)=x g_A(y)$ we get $I^{(1)}_{a,b}(f^T)=|(a-b)\sum_y g_A(y)|$ which will contain nonzero elements whenever $\sum_y g_A(y)\neq 0$.
-A natural question is then whether (and for which $d$) we can find some that are also represented by a polynomial function.
-The answer is that at least one canonical rank-$r$ maximally entangled TEH state exists always, as we observe in the following:
+In general, there are several $d\times d$ FFE states maximally entangled in a $r$-dimensional subspace whenever $r$ divides $d$.
+Obviously, all of them will be in the same LU class, but \bl{they can be in different LFP classes}.
+In fact, some LFP classes can be distinguished by the invariant set \eqref{eq:LGPinv23}: For example, if we consider odd dimensions $d$ and take a function of the form $f(x,y)=g_A(x)y$ and we sum over the column index we get always zero, i.e., \bl{$I_1(f)=\{0,\dots,0\}$}, while if we take the ``transposed'' function $f^T(x,y)=x g_A(y)$ we get \bl{that $I_1(f^T)$ contains} nonzero elements whenever $\sum_y g_A(y)\neq 0$.
+Another natural question is whether (and for which $d$) we can find some $\ket{f_r}$ that are also represented by a polynomial function.
+The answer is that at least one canonical rank-$r$ maximally entangled TEH state always exists, as we observe in the following:

 \begin{prop} Bipartite TEH states of dimension $d\times d$ that have Schmidt rank $r$ and are maximally entangled in a $r$-dimensional subspace exist whenever $r$ divides $d$.
 One example is given by the state $\ket{m_{d/r}}$, where